jainjhalak/AWA-Music/README.md

  AWA is a music platform allowing users to showcase their music taste to other users while also chatting with them.
-Awa is alot user freindly and secure.
+Awa is similar to spotify but better as it has built in chatbox and users can checkout other user's activity.
  The site is live on https://awa-music.onrender.com.
 Since I have deployed it on render's free tier the site automatically inactivates after sometime and takes a while to load.